SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Method

 Despite structured planning, open-loop generation remains susceptible to execution failures, such as missed actions, post-condition violations, and physical inconsistencies.
 To address this, we employ a \textbf{CriticAgent} (parameterized by a VLM $\mathcal{C}$) to enforce closed-loop verification and feedback.

-For each generated segment $v_t$, the CriticAgent assesses its alignment with the plan $s_t$ across five key dimensions: \textit{action adherence, object interaction, goal achievement, temporal coherence, and physical realism}.
-It yields a scalar reward $r_t \in [0,1]$ quantifying action execution quality, alongside textual feedback $f_t$ for diagnosis:
+Specifically, the atomic plan $s_t$ generated by PlanAgent contains action instructions and physical pre- and post-conditions, which serve as critic anchors for CriticAgent to verify whether the generated video executes the intended action and satisfies the required conditions.
+Consequently, for each video segment $v_t$, CriticAgent assesses its alignment with plan $s_t$ across five dimensions: \textit{action adherence, object interaction, goal achievement, temporal coherence, and physical realism}, producing a scalar reward $r_t \in [0,1]$ to quantify generation quality, alongside textual feedback $f_t$ for diagnosis:

-Leveraging these signals, we implement a dual-level feedback mechanism: \textbf{(1) Inner Loop (Local Refinement):} If $r_t$ falls below a threshold $\tau$, indicating minor artifacts or partial action completion, the feedback $f_t$ is used to refine the instruction $a_t$ (e.g., emphasizing unmet post-conditions) for immediate regeneration via the World Model; \textbf{(2) Outer Loop (Global Replanning):} If generation fails consecutively for $K$ attempts, implying an infeasible plan (e.g., missing pre-conditions or incorrect action ordering), the failure propagates to the PlanAgent to trigger the replanning of trajectory $\mathcal{S}$ starting from step $t$.
+Leveraging these signals, we implement a dual-level feedback mechanism: \textbf{(1) Inner Loop (Local Refinement):} If $r_t$ falls below a predefined threshold $\tau$, indicating minor artifacts or incomplete action execution, the feedback $f_t$ is used to refine the instruction $a_t$ (e.g., emphasizing unmet post-conditions) for immediate regeneration; \textbf{(2) Outer Loop (Global Replanning):} If generation fails consecutively for $K$ attempts, implying an infeasible plan (e.g., missing conditions or incorrect action ordering), the failure propagates to the PlanAgent to trigger the replanning of trajectory $\mathcal{S}$ from step $t$.

 To ensure robust verification, the CriticAgent undergoes a two-stage training regimen: first, we distill judgments from large VLMs (e.g., Gemini-3-Pro) via \textit{Supervised Fine-Tuning (SFT)}; subsequently, we refine the model via \textit{Pairwise Reward Modeling (RM)} using a Bradley-Terry objective to enhance discriminative accuracy.
 Detailed implementation protocols are provided in Appendix~\ref{app:critic_agent}.